l3af-project/l3af-arch/dev_environment/setup_dev_env_linux_vm.md

 * [curl](https://curl.se/)
 * [hey](https://github.com/rakyll/hey) or any HTTP load generator
 * A web browser
-* A Linux VM running on the host or in the Cloud (record the login information while creating the Linux VM, and root access is requried.)
+* A Linux VM running on the host or in the Cloud (record the login information while creating the Linux VM, and root access is required.)

 # Trying out L3AF